 The new HIPAA rules extend responsibilities to those who create, receive, transmit or maintain individually identifiable health information on behalf of health care providers, health plans and other HIPAA-covered entities, also known as Business Associates.
 Under the new rules, Business Associates are directly liable for non-compliance with certain HIPAA provisions and are subject to direct enforcement by the U.S. Department of Health & Human Services for failure to satisfy any of these requirements.

-This panel discussion, featuring Jennifer R. Breuer, David A. Mayer, Sara H. Shanti and Fatema Zanzi, covered the expanded definition and responsibilities of business associates.
-A recording of it can be found here.
+This panel discussion, featuring Jennifer R. Breuer, David A. Mayer, Sara H. Shanti and Fatema Zanzi covered the expanded definition and responsibilities of business associates.

 Topics addressed include:

 - The impact of changes to business associate requirements – and how they apply to vendors providing services to health care providers

 - Strategies to achieve compliance and limit liability

 - Overview of the HIPAA compliance audit protocol – what you need to know, and how to prevent issues that could lead to violations and fines

 - Breach notification requirements – understand your obligations and potential costs if you are involved in a breach